brandon-bethke-timu/donut-recorder/README.md

 #### Code Generators
 The following code generators are included:

 - Cypress

   Outputs the recorded events for use with [Cypress](https://docs.cypress.io).
 This is the default code generator.

 - Puppeteer

-  Outputs the recorded events for use with [Puppeteer](https://pptr.dev/)

-- Puppeteer in mocha test format

-  Outputs the recorded events for use with [Puppeteer](https://pptr.dev) but run with [Mocha](https://mochajs.org/)
+  Outputs the recorded events for use with [Puppeteer](https://pptr.dev/) Can be configured to output in [Mocha](https://mochajs.org/) format

 - YAML